 All other members of the teaching staff will receive a basic one-day course in First Aid in the Workplace.
-Teaching staff will receive this training as soon as possible after joining the School as part of their induction and their qualification will be renewed every three years.
+Teaching staff will receive this training as soon as possible after joining the School as part of their induction.

+Regular refresher sessions are offered to staff and it is the member of staff's responsibility to ensure that they attend these sessions when offered in order to ensure that their qualification is renewed every three years.
 This will enable all staff to provide basic First Aid wherever there is an incident at which they are present and to recognise when more specialist help is required.
-A list of those qualified is kept by the School Nursing Sister and is updated as required.
+A list of those qualified is kept up Surgery by the Medical Receptionist and is updated as required.